 Each round must be completed by the date nominated by the Law Society and results received at the Law Society on or before that date.
 Extensions of time will only be granted in extenuating circumstances.
 Magistrates should sign the scoresheet at the end of the trial, and the winning school will then submit it to the Law Society.

 Each trial should take no more than three hours, and ideally less than that.
+Points will be deducted if a Barrister or Witness continues their statements or questioning outside of the time allowed.

 3. Trial Organisation